| Visit your favourite destinations |

 Arctic warbler Phylloscopus borealis LT

-Mountain leaf warbler Phylloscopus trivirgatus GK, GH, GG
+Mountain leaf warbler Phylloscopus trivirgatus GK, GH,

 Sulawesi leaf warbler Phylloscopus sarasinorum GA